National Health Insurance

 Other benefits include medical expenses, high-cost medical treatment benefits, high-level nursing care combined medical expenses, childbirth lump-sum benefits, and funeral expenses.

-When to Report
+When to report changes

 Please report any changes within 14 days of occurrence.